 Ikamaki consists of pieces of squid that add a maritime flavor and a soft texture to oden.
 For seafood lovers, this ingredient is a delicious addition.

-Konnyaku - Food Produced from Konjac Potato
+Konnyaku – Food Made from Konjac Potato

-Despite its subtle flavor, konnyaku is excellent at absorbing broth, becoming a tasty and healthy delight, rich in fiber and low in calories.
+Despite its subtle flavor, konnyaku is excellent at absorbing the broth, becoming a tasty and healthy delight, rich in fiber and low in calories.

 Gyuu Suji – 牛すじ – Beef Tendon